cp/SMSToolbox/README.md

 ##Ebay
 ###avgprice
-This takes a keyword, searches Ebay, and finds the average price of a product.
+This finds the average price of a product on eBay.
+*  (product): This is the product that you run a search on.

+###search
+This returns returns one search result, along with a tunyurl link.
+*  (keyword): This is what will run the search.

 ##Weather
 ###condition